sarahdavies186/CV/README.md

 #### Teamwork

 Through my previous job roles and experience, I have worked within many different teams and positively worked together towards a common goal.
 Most recently at Makers, I have spent most days working either as part of a team or pair programming.
 This has really allowed me to work on my coding process and learn together and from others.
+During our projects, we used Agile methodologies, conducting sprint planning, daily stand-ups, retrospectives, and utilized a ticketing system for efficient task management, allowing for frequent communication, collaboration, and shared accountability through practices such as iterative planning and continuous feedback.

 #### Creative